By Greg Botelho and Mariano Castillo

 That transfer became official on April 2, when a Louisiana judge terminated the suspects’ parental rights.

-Early the next morning, Patricia Hauser told police, Josh Hakken entered her Florida home, tied her up and sped away with the children and the family dog in a silver 2009 Toyota Camry.
+Early the next morning, Patricia Hauser told police that Josh Hakken entered her Florida home, tied her up and sped away with the children and the family dog in a silver 2009 Toyota Camry.

 They met up with Sharyn Hakken, sheriff’s investigators said, and eventually ended up on a 25-foot sailboat named Salty.